CogGen: Cognitive-Load-Inspired Fully Unsupervised Deep Generative Modeling for Compressively Sampled MRI Reconstruction: Experiments and Results

-To assess the performance of our CogGen framework, three retrospective CS-MRI experiments are conducted on the following three in-vivo human data:
+To assess the performance of our CogGen framework, the retrospective CS-MRI experiments were conducted on the following four publicly available in-vivo human datasets, for which ethical approval and informed-consent procedures were handled according to the original data-acquisition protocols of the corresponding data sources:

-\textbf{Data$\#1$}~\cite{ref41}: 3D brain scans of five healthy subjects were acquired with a 12-channel coil using a 3D T2 CUBE sequence (acquisition matrix: $256 \times 232 \times 208$).
-A single slice was retrospectively downsampled using a 2D variable-density (VD) pattern with an acceleration factor (AF) of 8.
+\textbf{Data$\#1$}~\cite{ref41}: 3D brain data from healthy subjects were acquired using a 12-channel coil and a 3D T2 CUBE sequence (readout (RO) × phase-encoding (PE) × Slice: $256 \times 232 \times 208$).
+A representative slice was retrospectively undersampled with a 2D variable-density (VD) random pattern at an acceleration factor (AF) of 8.

-\textbf{Data$\#2$}~\cite{ref42}: 2D knee scans were collected on a 3T Siemens scanner using a TSE sequence with a 15-channel coil (acquisition matrix: $320 \times 320 \times 227$).
-A single slice was retrospectively undersampled along the PE direction using a 1D VD undersampling pattern with an AF of 6.
+\textbf{Data$\#2$}~\cite{ref42}: 2D knee data were acquired on a 3T Siemens scanner using a TSE sequence and a 15-channel coil (RO × PE × Slice: $320 \times 320 \times 227$).
+A representative slice was retrospectively undersampled with a 1D VD random pattern at an AF of 6.

+\textbf{Data$\#3$}~\cite{zhu2019}: Brain data were acquired on a 3T Siemens scanner using a gradient-echo sequence and a 12-channel head coil array (RO × PE × Slice: $256 \times 256 \times 20$).
+A 1D VD random undersampling pattern at an AF of 5 was retrospectively applied.

-\textbf{Data$\#3$}~\cite{peng2015incorporating}: An independent MRI dataset collected on a Siemens Trio Tim 3.0T system with a TSE sequence (acquisition matrix: $384 \times 324$).
-A 2D VD undersampling pattern with an AF of 10 was employed.
+\textbf{Data$\#4$}~\cite{peng2015incorporating}: An independent multicontrast MRI dataset was acquired on a Siemens Trio Tim 3.0T system using a TSE sequence (RO $\times$ PE $\times$ Contrast: $384 \times 324 \times 3$).
+A 2D VD random undersampling pattern at an AF of 10 was used during acquisition.